sts10/sts10.github.io/_posts/2021-09-06-exploring-age-1-point-0.markdown

 comments: true
 ---

 About one year ago I learned and [wrote](https://sts10.github.io/2020/09/08/exploring-age-and-rage.html) about [age](https://github.com/FiloSottile/age), a "simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability."

-As someone who's struggled to learn and use PGP, I was intrigued!
+Basically it's a new tool for encrypting files, and it just hit [version 1.0.0](https://github.com/FiloSottile/age/releases/tag/v1.0.0).
+Exciting!

+If you're like me and have struggled to learn and use PGP to encrypt files, you might find age worth checking out.
+(Note that for encrypted chat, you're better off with something like [Signal](https://www.signal.org/) or [Wire](https://wire.com/en/).)

+Mostly for my future self, I wrote out the basic usages below.
+Maybe you'll find it useful as well.

 ## Installing age on Ubuntu 20.04